 Rejection is part of the business

 A lot of time there is no letter.
-No feedback – nothing.
-You simply pick up a magazine and see the winning story published in all its glory.
+There is no feedback – nothing.
+You simply see the winning piece of work published in all its glory.

-Check out your competition.
+Check out your competition

 I wanted to know if these people had been published before or were new writers like myself?
 Did they have writing degrees?
 As it turned out some were experienced and some were new to writing which was positive.

 Don’t sulk or get depressed

 Try not to linger on negative thoughts.
 Negativity could impact you the next time you sit down to write or may hinder your creative process altogether.
 Instead concentrate of your next plan of attack.

 Think of ways to improve

 Does it need a complete overhaul or some simple changes?
-Focus on making it a better body of work.
+Focus on making it a better piece of work.

 Look for other markets where you can submit your story (after revisions naturally).
 Could you make the story longer or shorter to suit another market?

-Don’t give up.
+Don’t give up